 You might’ve guessed by now but collaborating with Key Opinion Leaders (KOLs) who love to travel is a very effective strategy indeed a KOL with a consequent following can enable your business to reach travellers in China.
-A good example of a successful KOL is Shenwei, a very influential travel KOL, has over 5 million followers on Weibo.
+A good example of a successful KOL is Shenwei, a very influential travel KOL, who has over 5 million followers on Weibo.

 Case Study: Scaevola x Weibo

 Travel agency in Malaysia, Scaevola has built a strong presence among the most popular social networks in China.

-Scaevola regularly post content on its new offers and destinations to follow in order to get the best price.
+Scaevola regularly posts content on its new offers and destinations to follow to get the best price.
 This network allows the travel agency to stay as close as possible to the community.
 In addition to this, videos are posted regularly on its Youku channel, the most used video platform in China.

 In this case, users can view presentations of organized tours and presentations of the agency.
 We thus find the winning combination of Youku (which allows the upload of videos) – Weibo (which ensures their dissemination).